hina-tester/sustainservLoadTesting/README.md

 # sustainservLoadTesting
-Want to know how many users can be handel by website 1.Test Overview
+Want to know how many users can be handel by website by using Jmeter 1.Test Overview
 •	Test Name: Website Stress Test
 •	Test Date: 6-12-2024